 1997 – The school applauded its first graduating class of Medical Administrative Secretaries.

-2000 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Cardiovascular Technologist Program on recommendation of the Joint Review Committee on Education (JRC-CVT).
+2000 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Cardiovascular Technologist Program on the Joint Review Committee on Education (JRC-CVT) recommendation.

-2002 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Invasive Cardiovascular Technologist Program on recommendation of the Joint Review Committee on Education (JRC-CVT).
+2002 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Invasive Cardiovascular Technologist Program on the Joint Review Committee on Education (JRC-CVT) recommendation.
 First graduating class of Massage Therapists.

-2004 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Electroneurodiagnostic Technologist Program on recommendation of the Committee on Accreditation for education in Neurodiagnostic Technology (CoA-NDT).
+2004 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Electroneurodiagnostic Technologist Program on the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology (CoA-NDT).

 2005 – First graduating class of Cardiac Electrophysiologists.

-2006 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Vascular Technologist Program on recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
-The significance of dual accreditation distinguishes Carnegie Institute as the first private, postsecondary school of allied health technology in the State of Michigan, and one of the few schools so accredited in the country to this day.
+2006 – First school in the State of Michigan to receive CAAHEP Program Accreditation for its Vascular Technologist Program on the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT) recommendation.
+The significance of dual accreditation distinguishes Carnegie Institute as the first private, postsecondary school of allied health technology in Michigan and one of the few schools accredited in the country today.

-2008 – Program name change from Electroneurodiagnostic Technician to Electroneurodiagnostic Technologist.
+2008 – The program name changed from Electroneurodiagnostic Technician to Electroneurodiagnostic Technologist.

 2009 – ACCSC Awards Carnegie Institute School of Excellence Award.